Our Historic Mazalot

 The Shul is blessed with resident artists who have been carefully restoring each of the Mazalot murals.
 Evidence of their professional restorations is on view.
 Please visit to see the Stanton Mazalot in person.

 Several Mazalot remain to be sponsored and restored.
 If you have roots on the Lower East or wish to commemorate a relative or friend, the sponsorship of a Mazal would be a fitting gesture.
-Please contact Jeff Katz at the Shul by emailing info@stantonstshul.com.
+To sponsor a mazal, please contact us!

 Before